-At about 1.00am on Sunday 25th September 1916, having bombed the city centre, a German airship passed over Mapperley where it dropped at least one high explosive bomb.
+In the early hours of Sunday 25th September 1916, a German airship bombed Nottingham city centre.
+The Zeppelin then passed over Mapperley where it dropped at least one high explosive bomb.
 A house on Hickling Road was badly damaged.

 A descendent of the Wilson family at Hickling Road states: